sustrik/libmill/README.md

 Coroutine can be invoked in either synchronous or asynchronous manner.

-In the former case the caller waits for the coroutine to finish before moving on with the processing.
+In the former case the caller waits for the coroutine to finish before moving.
 In fact, invoking a coroutine synchronously almost the same as invoking a classic C function and even the syntax looks the same:

 ```
 #include <stdio.h>